shailendrabhandari/IntLevPy/docs/features.rst

 **Functions:**

 1. ``to_optimize_mom4_serg_log``
-   Objective function to optimize parameters for the 4th moment in intermittent search processes.
+   **Description:** Objective function to optimize parameters for the 4th moment in intermittent search processes.

    **Parameters:**
    - ``variables`` (list): ``[v0, D, lambdaB, lambdaD]`` values for velocity, diffusion, and transition rates.